n8n-io/n8n-docs/docs/example/email-import.md

 #  Email Import to DOC²

 This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address.
-When a new email is found, it receives the attachment and uploads it to our DOC² system.
+When a new email is found, it receives the attachment and uploads it to DOC².

 ![](/_images/example/email import/WF_email-import.png)